-The Indoor Mailmatch is a multi-site indoor competition over a long duration with the following formats:
+The Indoor Mail Match is a multi-site indoor competition over a long duration with the following formats:

-- A series of Canadian 300 rounds shot at multiple club locations. - The results are submitted weekly, and - The average of the best 6 scores for each competitor or team are used to determine awards. - There are three events - o Individual event by category athletes compete in all recognized divisions for medals; - Individual event by mailmatch class athletes compete for awards in each mailmatch class within an assigned mailmatch class based solely on score achieved in a previous season; - Club Team event athletes participate in teams with mixed categories for team medals.
+- A series of Canadian 300 rounds shot at multiple club locations: - The results are submitted weekly; - o The average of the best 6 scores for each competitor or team are used to determine awards. - There are three events: - Individual event by category athletes compete in all recognized divisions for medals; - Individual event by mail match class athletes compete for awards in each Mail Match class within an assigned Mail Match class based solely on the score achieved regardless of equipment division, age or sex.
+A total of 7 Gold Medals are available to be won.; - o Club Team event athletes participate in teams with mixed categories for team medals. - All Archery Canada equipment divisions recognized for Target Archery, and all Archery Canada age classes apply; - Team composition shall consist of at least one (1) finger shooter, at least one (1) release shooter and at least one (1) woman, U21 or younger age or para-archer.

-- All Archery Canada equipment divisions recognized for Target Archery, and all Archery Canada age classes apply. - Team composition shall consist of: at least one (1) finger shooter, at least one (1) release shooter and at least one (1) woman, junior or younger age or para-archer.
+All Archery Canada equipment divisions recognized for Indoor Target Archery plus the Traditional division, and all Archery Canada age classes except U10 apply.

+Team composition shall consist of at least one (1) finger shooter, at least one (1) release shooter and at least one (1) woman, U21 or younger age or para-archer.

-See Appendix AC 3.9 Indoor Mailmatch Regulations for additional information.
+See Appendix AC 3.9 Indoor Mail Match Regulations for additional information.